Career Track MBA Internships

 Once you have worked out the terms of your internship with your organization’s internship supervisor, fill out the Internship Agreement Form and then send to Trisha at email@example.com.

 If you were given an internship award letter from the organization, this can take the place of the Internship Agreement Form.

 International students also need to fill out a Curricular Practical Training Form (CPT) in order to do an internship.
-More information about employment can be found on the International Student Services website.
-Please contact Ruth Prince at firstname.lastname@example.org or 208-426-3720 with any questions.
+More information can be found on the Curricular Practical Training website.
+Please contact International Student Services (firstname.lastname@example.org) with any questions.